-Seeking a more spiritual experience when visiting the multi-cultural Asian metropolis that is Singapore?
+Seeking a more spiritual experience when visiting the multi-cultural Southeast Asian metropolis?
 Pop by any of these temples in Singapore for a dazzling and inspirational journey!

-Note regarding access information: While many of these Singaporean temples are conveniently within walking distance from local subway (MRT) stations, you will still require a map in order to pinpoint their exact locations.
+Note regarding access information: While many of the following institutions are conveniently within walking distance from local subway (MRT) stations, you will still require a map to pinpoint their exact locations.